RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Verbatim locality</th>
         <td>Collecting Event</td>
-        <td>This is used to record any locality information not included in the Locality field above.
+        <td>Any locality information not included in the Locality field above.
 When entering data a decision will need to be made about division of locality and habitat in some cases.</td>
         <td></td>
     </tr>
     <tr>
         <th>Wild Data</th>
         <td>Collection Object</td>
-        <td>This is used to record the wild collecting event information if there are insufficient data to create a separate Collection Object record</td>
+        <td>The wild collecting event information if there are insufficient data to create a separate Collection Object record</td>
     </tr>
         <td></td>
 </table>